550 Madison Avenue: Lobbies

-550 Madison Avenue contains a main lobby just inside the large arch on Madison Avenue.
-The lobby measures 50 by 50 ft and originally contained a floor made of black-and-white marble, as well as walls made of granite.
+The building's main lobby is just inside the large arch on Madison Avenue.
+The lobby measures 50 by 50 ft and originally contained a black-and-white marble floor and granite walls.
 The floor pattern was inspired by the designs of British architect Edwin Lutyens.
-The lobby's ceiling was a groin vault.
-One wall of the main lobby contained an arcade with Byzantine-inspired column capitals, behind which was an elevator lobby with bronze elevator doors.
+The lobby's ceiling was a groin vault, and one wall of the main lobby contained an arcade with Byzantine-inspired column capitals.
+There were oculi on either end of the lobby and an elevator lobby with bronze elevator doors behind the Byzantine columns.
 After a 2020s renovation, the lobby was redesigned with large windows at its western end, as well as decorative materials like terrazzo, leather, and bronze mesh.
 The terrazzo floors incorporate some of the original marble flooring.
 The lowest portions of the lobby wall are decorated with the mesh, while the rest of the walls are covered in white marble.
 Solid Sky, a 20000 lb spherical blue sculpture by Alicja Kwade, hangs in the lobby.

-Spirit of Communication (also Golden Boy), a 20000 lb bronze statue that stood atop AT&T's previous headquarters at 195 Broadway, was removed from that building in 1981 and relocated to 550 Madison Avenue's main lobby in 1983.
-The artist Evelyn Beatrice Longman created the statue in 1916.
-It depicts a 24-foot-tall (7.3 m) winged male figure on top of a globe, wrapped by cables, clutching bolts of electricity in his left hand.
-The statue was repainted in gold leaf when it was relocated to 550 Madison Avenue.
+Spirit of Communication (also Golden Boy), a 20000 lb bronze statue, was moved to 550 Madison Avenue's main lobby in 1983.
+Created by Evelyn Beatrice Longman in 1916, it had stood atop AT&T's previous headquarters at 195 Broadway.
+Johnson had suggested relocating Spirit of Communication to 550 Madison Avenue after AT&T CEO John D. deButts had suggested commissioning Isamu Noguchi to create a sculpture specifically for the building.
+Spirit of Communication depicts a 24-foot-tall (7.3 m) winged male figure on top of a globe, wrapped by cables, clutching bolts of electricity in his left hand.
+The statue was repainted in gold leaf when it was moved to 550 Madison Avenue.
 The statue was placed on a pedestal inside the lobby, with the circular window atop the main entrance arch seeming to form a halo above the statue.
-It was relocated to AT&T's Basking Ridge, New Jersey, facility in 1992.
+It was moved to AT&T's Basking Ridge, New Jersey, facility in 1992.

 From the main lobby, elevators led to a sky lobby on the seventh floor, 77 ft above ground level.
-The sky lobby was clad with veined Breccia Strazzema marble.
-It originally contained the building's security checkpoints.
-As designed, the sky lobby had sparse decoration.
-Between 1992 and 1994, after Sony acquired the building.
-Dorothea Rockburne was hired to paint two abstract frescoes, and Gwathmey Siegel redesigned the lobby with wooden paneling and black glass.
-The frescoes, entitled "Northern Sky" and "Southern Sky", measure 30 by 30 ft and consist of red and yellow patterns with spheres.
+The building's security checkpoints were originally in the sky lobby, which was accessible only to AT&T employees.
+The sky lobby was clad with veined Breccia Strazzema marble, with circular apertures, posts, and lintels made of the material; it was otherwise sparsely decorated.
+Between 1992 and 1994, after multimedia conglomerate Sony acquired the building, Dorothea Rockburne was hired to paint two abstract frescoes, and Gwathmey Siegel redesigned the lobby with wooden paneling and black glass.
+The frescoes, titled "Northern Sky" and "Southern Sky", measure 30 by 30 ft and consist of red and yellow patterns with spheres.
 When the building was renovated in the 2020s, the Rockwell Group converted the sky lobby into an amenity space.
 The amenity spaces include a central lounge flanked by Rockburne's paintings, as well as four conference rooms, a small cafe, library, hearth room, pool room, screening room, and fitness center.